-The light can be found in the content folder under Light Presets - Age of Armour - Advanced Spotlight.
+The light can be found in the content folder under Light Presets - Age of Armour - Advanced Distant Light.

-Aim the light and adjust the spread angle just like you would the default spotlight.
-I find that viewing through the light and using the Aim At (or target) button is the easiest method.
+Aim the light just like you would a DS default distant light.
+I find that viewing through the light (In the view menu) is often the easiest method to adjust the direction of the light.

 By default, the light has shadows enabled.
-To disable shadows simply set the shadow strength to 0%.
-This will bypass any shadow calculation.
-The light uses an optimized ray trace function for shadows which, with the proper settings, will render much faster than the ray traced shadows of the default DS spotlight.
+To disable shadows simply set the shadow strength to 0% or Shadow Samples to 0.
+The light uses an optimized ray trace function for shadows which, with the proper settings, will render much faster than the ray traced shadows of other DS lights.
 Mapped shadows are not available in this light.